 Resistor (1k) 2 RS

-A prototype of the design was fabricated with the help of the University of Surrey’s Electronics Lab, who used a UV etching process to create a PCB, shown in Figure 1.
+A prototype of the design was fabricated with the help of the University of Surrey’s Electronics Lab, who used a UV etching process to create a PCB.
 After confirming that the prototype circuit operated as expected, I began the process of fabricating 16 of the boards for the full system.

 The prototype fabrication process involved manually drilling component holes, which was not considered to be precise enough to ensure a high quality set of PCBs.
 For this reason, the manufacture of the final PCB boards was outsourced to a third party company.

-Each PCB was then soldered together in the University of Surrey’s Electronics Lab using the componoents listed previously.
+Each PCB was then soldered together in the University of Surrey’s Electronics Lab using the components listed previously.

 Synchronisation Tests